-the same storage capacity.
-See procedure

-"Removing a HDD from the ICMP-X", page 39,

-and "Installing a HDD into the ICMP", page 40.

-Ensure to insert the HDD firmly.

-3. Switch on the power.
+- Replace the defect HDD with approved model of the same storage capacity.
+See procedure "Removing a HDD from the ICMP-X", page 39, and "Installing a HDD into the ICMP", page 40.
+Ensure to insert the HDD firmly. - 3.
+Switch on the power.